Motor racing-Hamilton wins Styrian Grand Prix in Mercedes one-two | Sports-Games

 Motor racing-Hamilton wins Styrian Grand Prix in Mercedes one-two

 Six-times world champion Lewis Hamilton dominated the Styrian Grand Prix in a Mercedes one-two on Sunday to celebrate his 85th Formula One win and move a step closer to Michael Schumacher's record of 91 victories.
-Finnish Team mate Valtteri Bottas, winner of last weekend's season-opener behind closed doors at the same Austrian circuit, finished a distant runner-up with his championship lead cut to six points.
+Finnish team mate Valtteri Bottas, winner of last weekend's season-opener that was also held without spectators at Austria's Red Bull Ring, finished 13.719 seconds behind with his championship lead cut to six points.

-Red Bull's Max Verstappen completed the podium on a sunny afternoon at his team's home Red Bull Ring after starting on the front row and being passed by Bottas in the closing stages.
-Struggling Ferrari provided a major talking point with Charles Leclerc and Sebastian Vettel colliding on the opening lap and both retiring from the race.
+Red Bull's Max Verstappen completed the podium, more than half a minute behind Hamilton, on a sunny afternoon at his team's home track.
+Hamilton's victory, something of a cruise past the empty grandstands, was his first since Abu Dhabi in November and extended his record run of successive points finishes to 35 races.

-Spaniard Carlos Sainz completed McLaren's double points finish in ninth and Russian Daniil Kvyat picked up the final point for AlphaTauri.
+Spaniard Carlos Sainz completed McLaren's double points finish in ninth, and collected a bonus point for fastest lap, and Russian Daniil Kvyat picked up the final point for AlphaTauri.
+Apart from the Ferrari duo, Renault's Esteban Ocon was the only non-finisher.
+The Frenchman was retired by the team as a precaution due to a suspected cooling problem.
+In last weekend's opener, only 11 cars finished.

 ALSO READ